harjas-kaur/CS204_Project/README.md

     after making all the changes in the clone of desktop run *bash git_push.sh*
 # shortcomings
 * syntax checking can be improved.
-* the original file is modified during the compilation.
+* the original file is modified during the compilation. it is later resoted and taken care of in the script which   compiles all the stuff.
 * bulky code.